universitymariokartleague/UMKLsite/README.md

 - EDIT RULES DOC TO INCLUDE alumni stuff
 - add rules to website
 - add guide for new unis wanting to sign up ( like who can play — should be split from match rules )
 - stats page with globe
+- not screwed up system on calendar when there's more than 1 match per day